 A long-term structured training program can only be established by organisations that have control over or can maintain oversight of productions that the training program is to be delivered through e.g. a film studio.
 This organisation should remain responsible for the long-term structured training program including granting approval to any production(s) outside of the organisation that may want to access it.

 While training providers can be hired to assist in the development and delivery of a long-term structured training program, it is unlikely they will be able to maintain a standalone long-term structured training program in its own right as there are limits to the control and oversight they have over production activity.

-For more information on developing a training program to meet the eligibility criteria under the Location Offset, see https://www.arts.gov.au/publications/location-offset-training-and-infrastructure
+For more information on developing a training program to meet the eligibility criteria under the Location Offset, see Location Offset-Training and Infrastructure | Office for the Arts.